Hyssopus (plant): History

 The name hyssop can be traced back almost unchanged through the Greek ύσσωπος (hyssopos).
 The name hyssop appears in some translations of the Bible, but researchers have suggested that the Biblical accounts refer not to the plant currently known as hyssop but rather to a related herb.
-The Septuagint translates the name as ὕσσωπος hyssop, and English translations of the Bible often follow this rendering.
+The Septuagint translates the name as ὕσσωπος hyssop, and English translations of the Bible often follows this rendering.
 The Hebrew word אזוב (esov or esob) and the Greek word ὕσσωπος probably share a common (unknown) origin.
 The biblical plant is discussed further at ezov.

 Uses

 The herb hyssop is used both as a condiment and a medicine.
 Hyssop leaves and flowers are used to flavor salads and soups.
-It is also used in the preparation of liquor and perfumes.
+It is also used in the preparation of liqueurs and perfumes.
 In addition, it is used as a pot herb.

 This herb is traditionally used in the treatment of throat and lung complaints, and is regarded as a stimulant, carminative, and expectorant.
 It is sometimes used for treating pulmonary, digestive, uterine, urinary and asthma problems, but there is limited clinical evidence of its effectiveness for these conditions, and it may be unsafe during pregnancy or breastfeeding.

 In addition to its use as a flavoring agent in bitters and tonics, hyssop oil is also used in perfumery.
 Hyssop oil is used as a fragrance and should not be taken orally, as it may trigger seizures or make them worse, especially in children.